Udo/udolib/u-js-hextools/README.md

 ## grid.createDrawPath(width)

-Returns an array containing a vector path describing a single hex based on the specified width.
+(array) Returns an array containing a vector path describing a single hex based on the specified width.

 #### Example: Drawing a Pointy-Topped Grid in PIXI.JS